giovannipozzobon/rp2350pc_job/documents/getstarted.md

 OpenOcd is also required if you are going to upload via the debugger rather than rebooting, which is a bit long winded even with a reset and boot button on the board.
 I think the one downloaded from the Raspi website is required.

 If you are uploading from the debugger you have to have previously booted it using a UF2 and the file system using the core processor you want to use - so to switch from ARM to RISCV you have to upload a RISCV built UF2 manually.

+There are provided UF2s for 'blinky' - this just flashes the green LED for ever in the other/prebuilt directory.

 ## Booting Up